-The Creator God began HIStory in the Book of Genesis, by saying that He would make humans in His own image to be like Him.[b]
-He therefore “fathered” us when He made us and, He confirmed His relational intent by making us in His own image and likeness.
+The Creator God began HIStory in the Book of Genesis, by saying that He would make humans in His own image to be like Him.[c]
+The word “man” originally meant: “an image of God”.
+He therefore “fathered” us when He made us and, He confirmed His relational intent by making us in His own image to live in His likeness.

 If I say that I believe in Jesus, then I’ll naturally accept the testimony written down.
 But if I don’t, then I not only say that the writers are liars but that God Himself is a liar too [v10], for allowing it to be written about Jesus and then preserving the lies until present times.
 But what’s the testimony?
 What’s this “Gospel” – the Good News?

 Well … it’s wrapped up in the greatest words ever to be uttered since this epic saga first began – that was the day when Father God posted a guard with a flaming sword that stopped us from getting back to the Tree of Life.[g]
 The full impact of God’s Good News (once understood against where we originally came from), leaves me speechless…

 Whoever has the Son has LIFE; whoever does not have the Son of God does not have life.” [v12]